ChristinaChina/mywebsite/content/en/CV/_index.md

 - National Survey Reseach Center, Renmin University of China, April - September, 2021
    - Remote telephone interviewer
       - Participated in interviews for five of China’s larger research projects, including topics such as the Winter Olympics, carbon neutrality, and student employment.Through these projects, I learned the importance of scheduling interviews and being sincere, polite, and confident.
 This experience helped me build a strong foundation for conducting interviews in my qualitative research.
-      - Learned and mastered STATA and SPSS data analysis software to analyze the results of some of the questionnaires, enriching my better knowledge of statistics and data analysis ability, so that I can be more smooth when reading academic articles on related methods.
+      - Learned and mastered STATA and SPSS data analysis software to analyze the results of the projects' questionnaires, enriching my better knowledge of statistics and data analysis ability, so that I can be more smooth when reading academic articles on related methods.

+## Teaching  EXPERIENCE
+### Discussion Leader, Institutional Feminism and Family
+   - University of Marburg, 2025 Spring
+   - Led a seminar presentation and facilitated discussion on institutional feminism, family policy, and gender inequality based on the OECD SIGI 2023 Global Report.
+### Teaching Assistant, Visual Rhetoric Study
+   - Shenzhen, 2023 Spring
+   - Assisted in course organization and activities, facilitated classroom discussions, and supported student engagement with course material on visual rhetoric and media analysis.
+#### Panel Moderator, Frameworks and Discourses Panel, April 7, 2025
+   - Chaired an academic panel exploring: reconstruction of aviation accident timelines, compiled analyses of the Russia & Ukraine war, framework competition among participants in Weibo feminism discussions, and discourse production in feminist social media.
+Coordinated speakers and facilitated audience Q&A across diverse topics.
+#### Panel Moderator, Power and Content Production Panel, May 2025
+   - Led a cross-disciplinary panel covering: empowerment-oriented short video practices among families with autism, feminist creative theory, and copyright issues in secondary adaptations of film and television works.
+Managed speakers, guided discussion, and engaged audience across multiple intersecting topics.
+### Organizer & Facilitator, Qualitative Research Workshop
+   - Guangzhou, China, 2023 Autumn
+   - Organized and facilitated a workshop on qualitative research methods, including interview design, data collection, and analysis techniques.
+Coordinated workshop logistics, guided participants through practical exercises, and promoted discussion on methodological applications in media, gender, and digital culture research.
+### Educational Outreach Volunteer, Sex Education for Rural Children
+   - Jinxi, Jiangxi, China, 2019 Summer
+   - Conducted age-appropriate sex education sessions for children in rural communities, explaining topics related to health, safety, and relationships.
+Facilitated interactive activities to engage students and promote understanding.

 ## Awards and Fellowships
 - National Scholarship (Top 0.2% ), <a href='https://hudong.moe.gov.cn/jyb_xwfb/xw_zt/moe_357/jyzt_2015nztzl/2015_zt06/15zt06_gxzzzc/gxzz_yjs/201508/t20150810_199224.html' target="_blank">Ministry of Education of the People’ s Republic of China</a >